karlokr/ajax-demo/README.md

 # A demo of AJAX using an SQL database
-Authors: Karlo Krakan and Kristian Postnikoff
+Authors: Karlo K and Kristian P